Fusion1013/AvasarVault/Creatures/Dragons/Silver and Iron Variants - Dragonback Mountains.md

 ---
 tags:
   - creature
 creature_type: Dragon
+todo:

-todo: Only contains ideas for now
+  - Only contains ideas for now
+draft: true
 ---
 ## Ideas
 - Silver dragons would be more charismatic, Iron dragons would be closer to the workhorses.